kanduvisla/blipr/TEST_REPORT.md

 - Thumbnail of track on track selection
 - Panic button!
 - Shuffle and nudge should be on the same position in the menu
-- More quick velocity switches
+- More quick velocity switches (with drumkit sequencer)
 - Undo / Redo
 - Autosave / Backup
 - Fix compiler warnings :-)